-As a result, incremental CZC may be allocated for the exchange of balancing capacity or sharing of reserves if the market value for the exchange of balancing capacity exceeds the incremental market value for SDAC.
+As a result, CZC may be allocated for the exchange of balancing capacity or sharing of reserves if the market value for the exchange of balancing capacity is superior to the market value for SDAC.

-2 EBGL requirements for an allocation based on economic efficiency analysis methodology
+2 EBGL requirements for market-based allocation process methodology

-Article 42 of the EBGL enables all TSOs within the CCR Core to develop a proposal for a methodology for an allocation based on economic efficiency analysis of CZC for the exchange of balancing capacity or sharing of reserves.
-This section provides a summary of the core EBGL requirements for the EE CZCA.
+Article 41 of the EBGL requires Greece Italy TSOs to develop a proposal for a methodology for a market-based allocation process of CZC for the exchange of balancing capacity or sharing of reserves.
+This section provides a summary of the Greece Italy EBGL requirements for the MB CZCA.